Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 • AC-coupled batteries are more expensive than DC-coupled batteries.
 There are more components that drive up the price.
 Some batteries like the Enphase IQ Battery 5P have multiple inverters within them which is a huge advantage because they’re easily replaceable and offer even fewer points of failure than a battery with one inverter doing all the conversion work.

 • Every time the power is converted from DC to AC, there is a loss of energy.
 These processes add up, and over time the entire system is less efficient than a DC-coupled battery system.
-The efficiency varies from brand to brand, but in general, an AC-coupled battery is between 90 – 94% efficient while a DC-coupled battery is about 98% efficient.
+The efficiency varies from brand to brand, but in general, an AC-coupled battery is between 90 – 94% efficient while a DC-coupled battery can be as high as 98% efficient.
 That energy loss is translated into cost and that cost adds up over time.
 4 – 8% of 10kWh will add up over the course of a year and then over the lifetime of the system.

 If you’re interested in learning more about AC-coupled solar battery options, you might want to check out the following article titled, What is the Lifespan of the Enphase IQ Battery 5P?